Skip to content

 • Talk to the Department HR Representative if you have any questions.

-By default, new employees are not issued a university phone number.
+By default, new employees and graduate students are not issued a university phone number.
 If you feel you need one, discuss it with your supervisor (as they will need to decide which account to charge) and then email the Department HR Representative with the account number and room number.

 Once you have your phone number (or if you moved into an office that already had a landline), please update your voicemail.
 To do this, call your landline number from your landline phone and follow the instructions.
 If you have any issues, contact helpdesk@utah.edu.